 Dr. Hecht.
-In the event of a change of control termination, in lieu of any benefits under Ironwood's broad-based change of control plan, Dr. Hecht would have been entitled to receive the following benefits under his Ironwood severance agreement: (i) a lump-sum payment in an amount equal to 24 months of base salary as of the time of termination; (ii) a pro rata amount of his target cash bonus for the year of termination (pro-rated based on the percentage of the year worked prior to the triggering event); (iii) an amount equal to his actual bonus for the prior year if not yet paid; (iv) an additional amount equal to his full target cash bonus for the year of termination, multiplied by 2.0; (v) 24 months of subsidized COBRA benefits; and (vi) outplacement benefits.
+In the event of a change of control termination, in lieu of any benefits under our broad-based change of control plan, Dr. Hecht is entitled to receive the following benefits under his severance agreement: (i) a lump-sum payment in an amount equal to 24 months of base salary as of the time of termination; (ii) a pro rata amount of his target cash bonus for the year of termination (pro-rated based on the percentage of the year worked prior to the triggering event); (iii) an amount equal to his actual bonus for the prior year if not yet paid; (iv) an additional amount equal to his full target cash bonus for the year of termination, multiplied by 2.0; (v) 24 months of subsidized COBRA benefits; and (vi) outplacement benefits.

-In addition, in the event of a change of control termination, Dr. Hecht's Ironwood severance agreement provided for acceleration of all outstanding equity awards subject solely to time-based vesting as of the later of (1) the termination date or (2) the change of control.
-Further, the exercisability of any outstanding vested stock options held by Dr. Hecht as of the termination date (including any vested options to purchase Cyclerion common stock granted in connection with the separation in substitution for or replacement of vested options to purchase Ironwood common stock) would have been extended for 36 months following the termination date (or, if later the date that was three months following the change of control).
+In addition, in the event of a change of control termination, Dr. Hecht's severance agreement provides for acceleration of all outstanding equity awards subject solely to time-based vesting as of the later of (1) the termination date or (2) the change of control.
+Further, the exercisability of any outstanding vested stock options held by Dr. Hecht as of the termination date (including any vested options to purchase our common stock granted in connection with the separation) will be extended for 36 months following the termination date (or, if later the date that was three months following the change of control).

 Dr. Currie and Mr. Huyett.
-In the event of a change of control termination, in lieu of any benefits under Ironwood's broad-based change of control plan, each of Dr. Currie and Mr. Huyett would have been entitled to receive the following benefits under their Ironwood severance agreements: (i) a lump-sum payment in an amount equal to 18 months of base salary as of the time of termination; (ii) a pro rata amount of his target cash bonus for the year of termination (pro-rated based on the percentage of the year worked prior to the triggering event); (iii) an amount equal to his actual bonus for the prior year if not yet paid; (iv) an additional amount equal to his full target cash bonus for the year of termination, multiplied by 1.5; (v) 18 months of subsidized COBRA benefits; and (vi) outplacement benefits.
+In the event of a change of control termination, in lieu of any benefits under Ironwood's broad-based change of control plan, each of Dr. Currie and Mr. Huyett are entitled to receive the following benefits under their Ironwood severance agreements: (i) a lump-sum payment in an amount equal to 18 months of base salary as of the time of termination; (ii) a pro rata amount of his target cash bonus for the year of termination (pro-rated based on the percentage of the year worked prior to the triggering event); (iii) an amount equal to his actual bonus for the prior year if not yet paid; (iv) an additional amount equal to his full target cash bonus for the year of termination, multiplied by 1.5; (v) 18 months of subsidized COBRA benefits; and (vi) outplacement benefits.

-In addition, in the event of a change of control termination, each of Dr. Currie's and Mr. Huyett's Ironwood severance agreements provided for acceleration of all outstanding equity awards subject solely to time-based vesting as of the later of (1) the termination date or (2) the change of control.
-Further, the exercisability of any outstanding vested stock options held by the named executive officer as of the termination date (including any vested options to purchase Cyclerion common stock granted in connection with the separation in substitution for or replacement of vested options to purchase Ironwood common stock) would have been extended for 24 months following the termination date (or, if later the date that was three months following the change of control).
+In addition, in the event of a change of control termination, each of Dr. Currie's and Mr. Huyett's severance agreements provide for acceleration of all outstanding equity awards subject solely to time-based vesting as of the later of (1) the termination date or (2) the change of control.
+Further, the exercisability of any outstanding vested stock options held by the named executive officer as of the termination date (including any vested options to purchase our common stock granted in connection with the separation) will be extended for 24 months following the termination date (or, if later the date that was three months following the change of control).